 \section{Examples of weak homomorphisms}

-Our first, rather trivial example is given by $(X,\otimes,\oplus) = (\P(\mathbb{Z}_{>0}),\times,+)$ with $C$ being the identity homomorphism.
+Our first, rather trivial example is given by $(X,\oplus,\otimes) = (\P(\mathbb{Z}_{>0}),+,\times)$ with $C$ being the identity homomorphism.
 In this case, formulae \eqref{F1X} and \eqref{F3X} simply represent the original formulae \eqref{F1} and \eqref{F3} for the full pre-images.
-We will still keep this example in mind to fit computation of the full pre-images into our generic algorithm.
+We will keep this trivial example in mind to fit computation of full pre-images into our generic algorithm.